top of page

 A separate self-contained 2-bedroom cottage facing west overlooks the water, sheltered from the afternoon sun by aged Bushwillows.

-The Sculpture Parks’ 30 hectare garden is shared with the public on weekends and with pre-arranged visitors during the week.
+The Sculpture Park's 30-hectare garden is shared with the public on weekends and with pre-arranged visitors during the week.
 Residents’ privacy is protected, but it is in the nature of the Foundation’s purpose to encourage engagement.

-The restaurant, ‘...
-And then there was fire’ is open to the public.
-Residents are encouraged to enjoy its active program of music, performance, culinary-school, yoga, talks, poetry, fashion and related activities; to be part of Bernardo and Manu’s passion for food and the exulted life we hope to bring to South Africans and visitors from afar.
+The restaurant, ‘And then there was Fire...’ is open to the public through reservations.
+Residents are encouraged to enjoy its active program of music, performance, culinary school, yoga, talks, poetry, fashion and related activities.

 RESIDENCY SPACES AND SERVICES